-While Sean is on the case and fighting in the courtroom trying to put a murderer behind bars, he soon suspects a new scandal which is more significant than what he could have ever imagined.
+While Sean is on the case and fighting in the courtroom, trying to put a murderer behind bars, he soon suspects a new scandal that is more significant than what he could have ever imagined.
 Sean begins to suspect this scandal may involve many Manhattan Police officers and even beyond into other districts.
-More worrying than this, Sean has major fears that his very own father, who was recently wounded and shot multiple times, may also be somehow connected with this new discovery.
+More worrying than this, Sean has major fears that his very own father, who was recently wounded and shot multiple times, may also be somehow connected with this discovery.

 Thanks to Imprint Films in Australia, this film has been released on Blu-ray for the first time.
-The visuals, along with the film’s 5.1 Surround track were extremely pleasing.
+The visuals and the film’s 5.1 Surround track were highly pleasing.
 I also enjoyed the film’s jazzy soundtrack.

-The only negatives I have are more related to minor story elements which do not feel adequately developed.
+My only negatives are related to minor story elements that do not feel adequately developed.
 One example of this is when Sean sees an old female friend of his, and the two start a relationship.
-It feels far too rushed and somewhat crammed into what is already an extensive story.
+It feels far too rushed and somewhat crammed into an extensive story.
 Consequently, it feels as though this subplot was only used to create more drama in Sean’s current world.
-Sean himself is also given very little to no back story, but thankfully, the character is still quite likeable.
+Sean himself is also given very little to no back story, but thankfully, the character is still quite likable.
 The filmmaker took quite a risk to introduce him the way they do.

 7.7/10